Vitaeris 320 Hyperbaric Chamber Review: Price, Features & Specs

 Maximum pressure 1.3 ATA

-Bladder construction Double-sided 44 oz polyurethane
+Bladder construction Double-sided 44 oz urethane-coated polyester

-Air filtration High-efficiency inline, 0.01 microns
+Air filtration Inline, 0.01 microns

 Viewing windows 3 patient viewing windows

-Pressure regulators Tamper-proof redundant regulators
+Pressure control Tamper-proof redundant regulators; dual valves

 Capacity 1-2 adults